Italy Center Travel- Fall Travel

-The Fall Semester program will offer school sponsored travel days all within Italy.
+As part of your program fees, the Fall Semester will offer two program sponsored excursions.
 We will bring students to nooks and crannies of this remarkably diverse country, with the option to join another faculty led trip near the end of the semester.
-The tours are all designed to comply with government regulations in light of the Covid-19 pandemic and are subject to change due to ongoing updates in policy.

 Travel Tours included in program fees:

 Parma is best known for its contributions to the world of food, but it also happens to be one Italy’s most beautiful cities known for its monuments, castles and art.
-The tour will be led by Italy Center’s Art Historian Piergiacomo Petrioli and our Italian Language professor Claudia Marulo.
+The tour will be led by Italy Center’s Art Historian Piergiacomo Petrioli.